terourou/terourou.github.io/content/outputs/inzight_demography.md

 ---
-title: "Bayesian small area estimation with iNZight"
+title: "Bayesian Demography with iNZight"
 date: 2021-04-14T14:55:33+13:00
 description: "A prototype for a Bayesian demographic modelling module using iNZight's add-on system."
 team: